|

 her"

-"No, my love," said Eowyn, "I know Richardis.
+"No, my love," said Eowyn, placing a restraining hand

-She is a strong, forthright young woman and would not be with
+young woman and would not be with them if she did not choose to

-them if she did not choose to be.
+be.
 Arwen does not seem concerned.
+And every woman should have

-in her life," she added.
+an elven loveror twoonce in her life," she added.

-Legolas smiled and kissed her forehead.
+Legolas smiled, and kissed her hand.

 "Can you see Captain Golradir's guards?"
 Eowyn whispered.